Why does the Redskins' rumored interest in Cam Newton make sense?

 – ig: josinaanderson (@JosinaAnderson) March 18, 2020

-The Panthers gave Newton permission to seek a trade Tuesday, not long before they struck a deal with his replacement starting quarterback, Teddy Bridgewater, in a three-year deal worth $ 63 million.
+The Panthers gave Newton permission to seek a trade last Tuesday, not long before they struck a deal with his replacement starting quarterback, Teddy Bridgewater, in a three-year deal worth $ 63 million.
+Meanwhile, they also traded Newton's former top backup Kyle Allen to the Redskins for a fifth-round pick, replacing him with XFL star P.J.
+Walker.

 MORE FREE AGENCY: